 Physical Archer Ranger

-This build tries to use a bow without elemental magic.
-It relies purely on the arrow hitting the target.
-It is very expensive to make this work compared to lightning or fire arrows.
+A bow build without elemental magic.
+Pure arrows.
+Very expensive to make work compared to lightning or fire arrows.

 Damage: Low (Without expensive gear)